Andrew Fletcher (patriot): Exile and return

 In 1683, after being charged with plotting against the King, Fletcher fled Scotland to join with English opponents of King Charles in the Netherlands where he gained the confidence of James Scott, 1st Duke of Monmouth, being given command of the cavalry for the Monmouth Rebellion.
 Fletcher wanted to strike at the country militia while they were being formed up, and appropriated a fine horse belonging to the leading local sympathizer, Thomas Dare, who was shot dead when he became threatening in the ensuing argument.
 Monmouth was forced to send Fletcher away.
 Monmouth's forces failed to pursue a timely offensive strategy, and were defeated.
-After escaping from a Spanish prison, Fletcher fought in Hungary against the Turks before joining William of Orange, with whom he returned to Scotland in 1688, but his alliance with the Prince of Orange faded when it became clear William II - as he was in Scotland - was only interested in using the country to help fight foreign wars.
+After escaping from a Spanish prison, Fletcher fought in Hungary against the Turks before joining William of Orange, with whom he returned to Scotland in 1688, but his alliance with the Prince of Orange faded when it became clear William II - as he was in Scotland - was only interested in using the country to help fight foreign wars, and he drifted into the more oppositional Commonwealthmen faction for who he would write leaflets.
 His estates were restored to him and, increasingly, Fletcher defended his country's claims over English interests as well as opposing royal power.
 In 1703, at a critical stage in the history of Scotland, Fletcher again became a member of the Scottish Parliament as member for Haddingtonshire.
 Now Queen Anne was on the throne and there was a campaign to join England and Scotland in a parliamentary union, thus closing the "back door" to England that Scotland represented.

 Darién Scheme and the Act of Union

-Fletcher had been an early supporter of the Darien expedition, a financial disaster at the worst possible time for a country which had suffered repeated bad harvests and he continued to defend the Darién scheme against those - including agents of the English - who painted it as an act of folly.
-Hurt national pride had led to many Scots blaming the scheme's failure on the hostility of England, Fletcher and the Country party seized the opportunity to promote Scottish independence.
-However, by practically ruining the political elite the Darién scheme had weakened resistance to England's plans for a Union - and offers of money to Scots who would support it.
-Fletcher continued to argue against an 'incorporating union' and for a federal union to protect Scotland's nationhood.
+Fletcher had been an strong supporter of the Darien scheme, a financial disaster at the worst possible time for a country which had suffered repeated bad harvests; he continued to defend the scheme against those who painted it as an act of folly.
+Hurt national pride had led to many Scots blaming the scheme's failure on the hostility of England to it, and Fletcher and the Country party seized the opportunity to promote increased Scottish self-reliance.
+However, by practically ruining the Scottish elite the Darien scheme increased support for union with England, bolstered by offers of money to Scots who would support it.
+Fletcher continued to argue against an "incorporating union" and for a federal union to preserve Scotland's nationhood.
 Although not successful in preventing the Act of Union passing in the Scottish parliament through these debates Fletcher gained recognition as an independent patriot.

-One of his most famous contributions was his "twelve limitations", intended to limit the power of the crown and English ministers in Scottish politics.
+One of his most famous pieces of writings was his "twelve limitations", intended to limit the power of the Crown to influence Scottish politics.
 His limitations were: